SamsungDForum/JuvoPlayer/README.md

   * Workaround for the 'playback start operation results in the app crash run on 2020 TV emulator (Tizen 5.5)' issue.
 This patch gonna be included until the Tizen TV emulator is ready to use the fixed elementary stream player API.
 With this patch all the JuvoPlayer GUI apps can play video with the Tizen 5.5 TV (2020) emulator.
   * The logger.UDP module for collecting messages from the retail TV devices.
 The module works in readonly mode and provides messages signaled inside the JuvoPlayer code.
 See more in the 'Debugging' section.
 ### Known issues:
-* Right after the finishing seek in HLS streams there is a short video pause until the audio catch up.
-It is a result of FFmpeg 'seek' function specific.
+* Short video pause after seeking HLS content.
+Side effect of FFmepg's seek implementation.

 **JuvoPlayer 1.5.3 (beta)**